SSlinky/VBA-LanguageServer/README.md

 <sup>1</sup>Currently full document `Shift+Alt+F` formatting only.

+### *PREVIEW* Definition Provider

+This extension now supports definitions, i.e., following a name to a declaration.
+Pressing F12 will jump you to the relevant method or variable declaration.

+This is a preview feature and may not work 100% as expected.
+If bugs are encountered, please take the time to raise an issue on the repo.

+### *PREVIEW* Code Refactoring

+This extension now supports Rename requests, i.e., using F2 to rename an element.
+It will find the all instances of the name throughout the workspace and rename it.

+### Preview Limitations

+Known limitations:
+ - Method attributes (yet) aren't renamed when  you rename a function or sub.
+ - Public methods still producing diagnostics when there's a similarly named method in another module.
+ - Can't yet rename classes with this functionality.

 ### Web Support

 The VBA Pro Extension offers limited support for web environments (e.g. vscode-dev).